 WHAT IS A HUD HOME?

-A HUD home is a house, condo, townhome or any property with 1 to 4 units that has been foreclosed on by the Federal Housing and Unban Development.
+A HUD home is a house, condo, townhome or any property with 1 to 4 units that has been foreclosed on by Federal Housing and Urban Development.

 Since FHA loans are insured by our federal government, if a homeowner defaults on a FHA mortgage, the Federal Housing and Urban Development department pays off the defaulted loan and takes possession of the home via foreclosure.
 Those of us in the real estate community often refer to these homes as, HUD Homes.